erick1005/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-copies permissions of one file to another
 11- adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users 12-creates a directory called mydir with permissions 751 in the working directory.
+13-changes the group owner to school for the file hello